-Dining & Entertainment in Orlando’s Convention District
+Dining & Entertainment in Orlando’s Convention Center District

 When it comes to dining and entertaining, Orlando makes a lasting impression.
 Delegates will find a diverse selection of restaurants and an endless array of exciting after-hours entertainment across the convention district to please every taste.

-We’re also one of the few destinations in the country offering multiple retail, dining, and entertainment complexes within minutes of the convention center — all boasting unique experiences that your attendees will need to see to believe.
+We’re also one of the few destinations in the country offering multiple retail, dining and entertainment complexes within minutes of the Orange County Convention Center (OCCC) — all boasting unique experiences that your attendees will need to see to believe.

 More Southern cooking is served at Itta Benna, and Marlow’s Tavern serves the best of American fare.
 Then, enjoy a nightcap at Blue Martini, which specializes in exquisite, handcrafted cocktails.

-The Wheel is complemented by other family-friendly attractions and several restaurants perfect for a casual meal with colleagues.
+The Wheel is complemented by other family-friendly attractions and several restaurants perfect for a casual meal with colleagues, including Blake Shelton’s all-new Ole Red.
 Adult-oriented entertainment here includes live music at Tin Roof, and a dessert you must see to believe — the Chocolate Piñata — is waiting for you at Uncle Julio’s.

 Just a short ride from the OCCC, this upscale dining and entertainment district is packed with top-flight restaurants perfect for networking or entertainment.
 Here, you’ll discover several upscale steakhouses and other high-end eateries, such as Roy’s Restaurant from celebrity chef Roy Yamaguchi, as well as one-of-a-kind nightlife venues.